streamlit/docs/content/streamlit-cloud/get-started/share-your-app/indexability.md

 Meta descriptions are the short descriptions that appear in search engine results.
 Search engines use the meta description to help users understand what your app is about.

-Google uses the content of the first [`st.header`](/library/api-reference/text/st.header) or [`st.text`](/library/api-reference/text/st.text) in your app as the meta description.
 From our observations, search engines seem to favor both `st.header` and `st.text` over `st.title`.
 If you put a description at the top of your app under `st.header` or `st.text`, there’s a good chance search engines will use this for the meta description.

 ## What does my indexed app look like?